Blueberry, Lemon & Quinoa Slice (Recipe)

-This slice sits somewhere between a cake and baked oatmeal in texture, lovely and sturdy and filling too, which is exactly what I was looking for in a good snack.
-The little pops of blueberry are awesome and I reckon next time I'm gonna try it out with raspberries.
+This slice sits somewhere between a cake and baked oatmeal in texture.
+It's lovely, sturdy and filling too, which is exactly what I was looking for in a good snack.
+The little pops of blueberry are awesome, and I reckon next time I'm gonna try it out with raspberries.

 Using 1/2 cup honey results in a mildly sweet slice, or use 2/3 cup for a sweeter version.
-I use quinoa flakes for a 100% gluten-free slice, however if you tolerate oats by all means use them.
-I'm thinking buckwheat flour or quinoa flour would also work as great substitutes for the brown rice flour if that's what you've got.
+I use quinoa flakes for a 100% gluten-free slice; however, if you tolerate oats, by all means use them.
+I'm thinking buckwheat flour or quinoa flour would also work as a great substitutes for the brown rice flour, if that's what you've got.

 Makes approximately 15 slices

 - 1/2 cup (70g) fine brown rice flour

 - 1/2 cup (45g) shredded coconut

 - 2 tsp ground cinnamon

 - 1 tsp gluten-free baking powder